 The Marian Martinez Scholarship Fund was created in honor of Marian Martinez who was a longtime advocate for the Latino community in Omaha.
 Prior to her passing in 2015, Marian was a committed advocate for Latino youth and their families.
-From leading the Jerry Garcia Chapter of the American GI Forum, Marian volunteered her time and resources to create opportunities for veterans, their families and for youth in the community.
-This scholarship has been created to celebrate her memory and help deserving Latino youth get the resources they need to go to college and pursue their dreams.
-As a mentor, advocate and community leader, the family of Marian Martinez is proud to launch this scholarship fund to celebrate her memory and the impact she had on many people in the community.
+In addition to leading the Jerry Garcia Chapter of the American GI Forum, she volunteered her time and resources to create opportunities for veterans, their families, and youth in the Omaha community.

 - Applicants must be Latino.

-- All application materials must be submitted by January 31, 2020.
+- All application materials must be submitted by 11:59 p.m. on Friday, May 28, 2021.
 Late and/or incomplete applications will not be considered.

 - Applicants must be engaged in a mentoring relationship with a caring adult in their life.
 This is defined as any adult other than the applicant's legal guardian who provides friendship, guidance and support and the relationship has been in existence for at least one year.
 This can be in a formal program or through an informal connection in the community.